juergenweb/FrontendContact/README.md

 PasswordConfirmation | FieldtypeText, FieldtypePassword |
 InputMonth | FieldtypeText |

-As you can see, some custom field can be mapped to to more than one type of a PW field.
-It is up to you, which on you want to prefer.
+As you can see, a custom field can be mapped to more than one type of PW field.
+It's up to you which one you want to prefer.

 Taking a look in the table, you can see that the appropriate PW field for the given custom field of the class *InputText* has to be mapped to a PW field of the type *FieldtypeText*.

-The next step is to create this PW field and to add this new field to the template *frontend-contact-message* too.
+The next step is to create this PW field and add it to the template *frontend-contact-message*.

-After you have done this, the last step is to map the custom field to the PW field by using the saveField() method, which will be appended to the form object.
+After you've done that, the final step is to map the custom field to the PW field that will be appended to the form object using the saveField() method.

 ```php
 $form = $modules->get('FrontendContact')->getForm();